Pikes Peak Cog Railway: Revitalization

 By the 2000s, the rail infrastructure was starting to show its age.
 Railway managers reported that in 2017 the track geometry had become so poor that the cog wheels were wearing out twice as quickly as they did in the 1980s.
 Winter operations were suspended on October 29, 2017, to conduct maintenance on the railway, but crews soon realized more serious repairs were needed and in March 2018 it was announced that the railway would close indefinitely.

 The Anschutz Corporation, which owned the railway, estimated a full refurbishment of the line would cost $100 million.
 The company negotiated a deal with the city of Manitou Springs that would provide $36 million in tax breaks for the railroad over a 50-year period if the company completed the upgrades.
 The agreement was signed on November 20, 2018.

 The major refurbishment project would involve the near-complete replacement of the track infrastructure, the rebuild of facilities and older railcars and the purchase of three new trainsets.

 Starting in March 2019, crews ripped up the old rails, Abt rack system, and wooden ties, some of which had been in place since the line was first built in 1889.
 Work started at the depot in Manitou Springs and reached the summit in September.
 In May 2020, crews began working down from the top, laying down metal ties, new rails custom ordered from Poland and a new Strub rack system which featured more robust teeth.
 Crews also replaced the old manual track switches with radio-controlled versions that would enable faster operations at the passing sidings.
+Both of the stations were reconfigured, with a second track and side platform being added to the depot in Manitou Springs, while an island platform was built between the tracks at the summit, allowing both tracks to be used by passenger trains.
+Alongside the reconstruction of the railroad, the city of Colorado Springs (which operates the Pikes Peak Highway) constructed a new visitor center at the summit.